Zfkirke0109/MC-s-Charging-Controller/README.md

 *    --  If you encounter any problem after compatibility check, just reboot the device ( don't worry, it saves us )

 ### Changelog

+##### 2017.12.23-2

+*  -- Added compatibility check while installing, from now on, only BOOTMODE flashing, to avoid shutting down via auto_shut functionality

 ##### 2017.12.23-1